 NORTHWEST MUSEUM OF ARTS & CULTURE (THE MAC) ~ Everything I have at this gift shop honors Spokane and the Inland Northwest.
-My prints, cards, calendars and more have had a home in the gift shop since it opened well over a decade ago.
+My framed prints, cards, calendars, magnets and more have enjoyed a home in The Mac Gift Shop since it opened well over a decade ago.

 The "must see" MAC is a regional museum set in Spokane's oldest neighborhood.
-Browne's Addition still has many venerable mansions of Spokane's early wealthy.
+Browne's Addition is still filled with many venerable mansions of Spokane's early wealthy.
 The Amasa Campbell House and others are the fine work of Spokane architect Kirtland K. Cutter.

 Grace Campbell donated her home to Spokane and it became the Cheney-Cowles Museum.
-The coach house had an extensive taxidermy collection.
+The coach house featured an extensive taxidermy collection for years.

-The store is now offering customers a small collection of my art cards (15 scenes that revolve with the four seasons).
-Look for my NEW 2019 25th ANNIERSARY calendars here later in the season.
+The store is now offering customers my art cards (15 scenes that revolve with the four seasons) and three NEW 2019 25th ANNIERSARY calendars.